to tolerate denting and normal wear, as well as being a good indication of the effort required to either nail or saw the particular wood.

-The Janka Scale doesn’t show that any type of flooring is better than another.
-It does give an indication of how wood flooring will hold up to foot traffic, dirt and grit, pets, furniture and other wear factors.
-Take into account your personal preference in terms of color and style, how the flooring fits your budget and your lifestyle.
-While Red Oak (1290) is a very popular flooring choice, this is partly based on it’s ready availability and affordable pricing.
-A softer Heart Pine or American Cherry floor may have the look and feel that you desire, and may just require more dedicated care to maintain its look.
+While Red Oak (1290) is a very popular flooring choice, this is partly based on its ready availability and affordable pricing.
+A softer lumber form like Heart Pine or American Cherry floor may have the look and feel that you desire, and may just require more dedication in various ways to maintain its look.

 For a detailed description of a particular species, click on its name below to view a wood flooring specification page on that type of wood.
-Please note that this is just a partial list containing some of the most popular choices in wood flooring as well as some of the more exotic species we carry.
+Please note that this is just a partial list (with Janka Hardness Ratings) containing some of the most popular choices in wood flooring, engineered wood flooring from softest to hardest wood, as well as some of the more exotic species we carry.

-If you have questions about the wood hardness scale or which types of flooring are best for your upcoming project, please click here
+There you have it!
+You are now a master of wood hardness and the Janka Scale!
+If you have any more questions about the wood hardness scale or which types of flooring are best for your upcoming project, please click here

 to discuss your project.